cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 As mention in the Analysis of Iteration 2, I will be modifying some functions to make them more pure and do not alter the global variables or state.
 // TODO: adding `if (!transactions)` into the Blockchain.mineBlock() function
 === Testing
+// TODO: Limit the length of input
+// Testing for robustness
+// BEN: export and import the state of network with json
+// Since james hasnt propagated after mining, the other nodes will be able to mine it, but in my simulation it doesn't allow that to happen
+// James: Default inputs
+// #image("/assets/image-1.png")

 === Post Testing Modifications
 // TODO: add validation to prevent debt issues